irmen/prog8/docs/source/building.rst

     Auto-starts target system emulator after successful compilation. emu2 starts the alternative emulator if available.
-    The compiled program and the symbol and breakpoint lists (for the machine code monitor) are immediately loaded into the emulator..
+    The compiled program and the symbol and breakpoint lists (for the machine code monitor) are immediately loaded into the emulator (if it supports them)

 ``-out <directory>``
     sets directory location for output files instead of current directory